I am traveling to Milan for the first time, which places do you recommend to visit?

 Last but not least the food served in Milan tends be of high standard.

 You may star your walk from San Babila thru the shops and head straight to Duomo from there you can visit th church , its terrace ande the museums around it, the castle and the 900museum.
 From there you can choose to get in the Galleria and then exit from the other site to Scala di Milano and the street Montenapoleone or walk thru Cordusio until the Castello Sforzesco and the Parco Sempione wich is right behind and and then the Arco della Pace behind the park and then on the same street you can stop for aperitivo(corso sempione).
 Or there is another road from Duomo called via Torino and if u follow the crow from there or the tram 14 u head to the Porta di Cinese and Darsena( the river) and then there is Navigli.
 For any recomendations ask the locals.
-You shold try ice cream from the Grom or Coccolati italiani or Venchi. almost 2 years agoAnswered by Katerina Jordanou via WorldNomads.com
+You shold try ice cream from the Grom or Coccolati italiani or Venchi. over 2 years agoAnswered by Katerina Jordanou via WorldNomads.com

 When you visit The Duomo, do not miss visiting the excavation exhibit that is underneath the main level.
 Very unassuming entrance, only a couple of Euros for the entry fee.
 It's an incredible display of ancient ruins and artifacts that few people take the time to see.
 When I visited I was the only person there!
-Also, the canals near the fashion district is a great night spot for good dining and drinks. almost 2 years agoAnswered by Susan Haley via WorldNomads.com
+Also, the canals near the fashion district is a great night spot for good dining and drinks. over 2 years agoAnswered by Susan Haley via WorldNomads.com

 When I was in Milan last year I took the train to the Swiss alps.
 So glad I did, it was well worth it such an awesome trip.
 It wa an all day trip but you won't be disappointed.